 Running shoes have cushioned toe and heel areas to reduce impact from heel-to-toe strikes on the ground.
 While there is some lateral stability built into running shoes, it is usually very little because side-to-side motions are uncommon in running.

 Tennis shoes are specifically designed for use on the tennis court.
 Whereas the running shoe places emphasis on cushioning, tennis shoes focus on lateral support and stability.
 Lateral support and stability is crucial to tennis players, as many of the quick movements executed on the tennis court are side-to-side cuts, rather than heel-to-toe running.

 Every Ounce Counts

 Light, cushioned, flexible running shoes tend to weigh less and be more comfortable than durable, supportive, stiff tennis shoes.
 While many people wear running shoes casually because of their comfortable feel, it is unusual to see people wearing tennis shoes casually.

-Tennis shoes are usually discarded when the player wears through the outsole, or grinds down the sole until it is smooth and offers little traction.
-Tennis shoe soles are made considerably more durable than running shoes.
-The constant stopping, starting and sliding of tennis puts considerable strain on the durability of the sole.
+Tennis shoes are usually discarded when the player wears through the outsole or grinds down the sole until it is smooth and offers little traction.
+Tennis shoe soles are made to be considerably more durable than running shoes.
+The constant stopping, starting and sliding of tennis puts substantial strain on the durability of the sole.